CBI arrests seven, including ECL managers, in coal pilferage scam | Law-Order

 CBI arrests seven, including ECL managers, in coal pilferage scam

-The CBI on Wednesday arrested seven people, including a serving and three retired general managers of state-run Eastern Coalfields Limited ECL, in connection with the multi-crore coal pilferage scam, an official said.The others arrested are a manager and two security guards, he said.They were arrested following interrogation by the CBI at its Kolkata officer, he added.All these people were asked questions and they could not reply to those properly.
+CBI has arrested seven people, including a serving and three retired general managers of state-run Eastern Coalfields Limited ECL, in connection with the multi-crore coal pilferage scam, an official said.The others arrested are a manager and two security guards, he said.They were arrested following interrogation by the Central Bureau of Investigation CBI at its Kolkata office on Wednesday, he said.They couldnt give satisfactory answers to questions asked.

 - Country: